redbadger/crux/docs/src/part-2/effects.md

 {{#include ../../../examples/weather/shared/src/effects/mod.rs:effect}}
 ```

-This tells us the app does six kinds of side effects: rendering the UI, storing key-value data, making HTTP requests, checking location, fetching and storing secrets, and setting timers.
-That's all it does — and all it can possibly do, until we expand this type further.
+The six variants are every side effect the app can produce: rendering the UI, storing key-value data, making HTTP requests, checking location, storing secrets, and setting timers.
+To add a new kind of effect, you extend this enum.

 ## What is a Command